 Manage Your Weight

 In case you one day do need a transplant, most centers require a BMI of 30 or better (with some going as high as 35).
-Go ahead and start working towards a more healthy weight for better health and to be prepared should you need a transplant in the future.
+Go ahead and start working towards a healthier weight for better health and to be prepared should you need a transplant in the future.
 If your BMI is over 35, lose weight to get it below 35 in a reasonable amount of time.
 Set targets to get down to 35, then 30, then 25.
 Obesity and Heart Disease are major risk factors for those with Chronic Kidney Disease and if you do need a transplant, most require a BMI under 35.